jamesaoverton/obo-tutorial/docs/processing-data.md

 Just as SQL lets you query over multiple tables, SPARQL lets you query over multiple graphs.
 We use the GRAPH keyword to indicate which graph to use.
 How do we name our graphs?
 You guessed it: with IRIs.
 These are the names we'll use for the respective graphs:

-1. tutorial:raw
+1. `tutorial:raw`
-2. tutorial:ontology
+2. `tutorial:ontology`
-3. tutorial:data
+3. `tutorial:data`

 Our SPARQL query uses the same prefixes as above.
-Instead of a SELECT block we have an INSERT block that basically uses Turtle syntax to specify the new data.
+Instead of a SELECT block we have an INSERT block that basically uses Turtle syntax with the matched variables to specify the new data.
 Inside the WHERE block we have two GRAPH blocks: one to get data from the raw triples, and the other to get data from the application ontology.
 We also have a bunch of BIND statements to make some changes to the data before inserting it.
 Here's a simplified version:

     INSERT {
       GRAPH tutorial:data {